-A candidate seeking to appeal a decision regarding a course grade should seek solutions through the following administrative channels by entering at the appropriate level and proceeding in the order stated:
+Grade disputes shall be limited to concerns about the method(s) (i.e., error in calculation of grades) by which grades are determined.
+A candidate seeking to dispute a decision regarding a course grade and/or other evaluation should seek solutions through the following administrative channels by entering at the appropriate level and proceeding in the order stated:

 - a.
 Course Instructor/Supervisor

 - b.
 Program Administrator

 - c.
-Director of Academic Affairs
+Director of Clinical Training (practicum, internship) or Director of Academic Affairs

 - d.
 Dean (final level of appeal).

-A candidate seeking to resolve a grade problem or complaint through the administrative channels cited above must initiate such action in writing within five (5) business days (excluding official school holidays and weekends) from the date that the grade was recorded on WebStar.
-The candidate will then have five (5) days from the time of notification of the decision at each level in order to proceed to the next level in the administrative channels cited above (i.e. if the candidate receives notification of an unfavorable decision by the course instructor/supervisor, the candidate must proceed with his/her appeal to the program administration within five days of said notification).
+A candidate seeking to resolve a grade problem or dispute through the administrative channels cited above must initiate such action in writing within five (5) business days (excluding official school holidays and weekends) from the date that the grade was recorded on WEBSTAR.
+The grade appeal should include a concise statement of the basis of the appeal and shall not exceed one (1) page.
+The candidate will then have five (5) days from the time of notification of the decision at each level in order to proceed to the next level in the administrative channels cited above (i.e., if the candidate receives notification of an unfavorable decision by the course instructor/supervisor, the candidate must proceed with his/her appeal to the program administrator within five days of said notification).
 Where a candidate fails to either initiate this process or proceed through this process within the specified time frame, the candidate will be deemed to have waived his/her right to dispute the grade in question.